Awongcl/Awongcl30-gmail.com/README.md

 # Solar LiPo Manager
+## Goal
-The goal of this project is to develop a PCB that supports LiPo charging by either Solar/USB input with battery protection features integrated.
+Develop a PCB that supports LiPo charging by either Solar/USB input with battery protection features integrated.
 Then output a regulated 3.3V output to power other electronics, mainly low power microcontroller.

 ## Requirments:
 1. 2 Methos of charging : Solar and USB